Discover the Advantages of Joining an Electrical Union as an Apprentice

 - The PJATC Scholarship Program (not everyone is eligible) can be used by apprentices for the following: Childcare, transportation, books, supplies, equipment and remedial and prerequisite training.

-- Health Insurance once eligible (which will be after 140 hours on the job) and Pension Starts once a period 3 apprentice (which is at 2000 hours)
+- Health Insurance once eligible (which will be after 140 hours on the job) and Pension Starts once a period 2 apprentice (which is at 1000 hours) and increases as you progress (based on hours worked)

 - Job placement throughout your career.